Demi Moore Opens Up About Self-Destructive Feelings: “I Just Never Felt Good Enough”

 Few things are more isolating than experiencing feelings of self-destruction and self-loathing.
 Demi Moore knows this well.

-“I was spiralling down a path of real self-destruction and no matter what success I had I just never felt good enough,” Moore said, according to Variety.
+“I was spiraling down a path of real self-destruction and no matter what success I had I just never felt good enough,” Moore said, according to Variety.

 Moore credited her recovery to two people she “barely knew” at the time, who she said presented her with an opportunity — or, as she put it, an “ultimatum” — to seek help.
 She didn’t say who those people were, or why they felt compelled to help her, only that their help inspired her to make what she views were life-saving changes.